micaelaneus/strength-as-ccoty/the-lions-remedy-ritual.md

 ## OPEN A RITUAL SPACE

 Take some breaths to build focus, calm the mind, and signal to your body that you are entering a different state of being.
 Sit quietly until you feel centered before continuing.

-_____
-MOVE TO RITUAL OPENER SECTION IN PART II: RITUAL STRATEGIES WRITE A SHORT VERSION HERE

-Mark the transition into the ritual space by lighting a candle, invoking stone and plant allies, burning incense, or doing other ritual strategies.
-These elements help create a boundary between the ordinary and the sacred, setting this work apart from other day-to-day activities.
-You do not need any of them, however.
-Deep breaths and strong intentions work magic all by themselves.
 If you have a method for casting a circle, calling the corners, etc. in your practice, perform it here.

-Optional: call in any guides, ancestors, or other helpers.
-Invite them by name and tell them why you seek their presence.
-Since we are working with Strength, you might call in people who embody its themes.
-Example: “Grandma Jo, you dared to leave your husband despite society’s pressure to stay.
-Share your courage with me today.”

 Announce your reason for performing the ritual and dedicate the merits:
 *“I gather here to* [your purpose or a general desire], *and I dedicate any merits of my work to the highest good of all beings* [or name a recipient].”

-_____

 Prepare your tarot cards and other materials, especially the scrap papers for the releasing ritual.
 When you're ready, take a comfortable seat and go through the following visualization.